-This monument in the spa gardens (Kurpark) of Bad Ischl is reminiscent of Franz Wirer von Rettenbach, who is considered the founder of the first Austrian saline water health spa in this place.
-Remarkable in the design of the memorial, I find the extraordinary size of the bust.
+This monument commemorates Franz Wirer von Rettenbach.
+He is considered the founder of the first Austrian saline water health spa in Bad Ischl.
+I found this bust in the local spa park (Kurpark).
+I was pretty impressed by the extraordinary size of the sculpture.
 [German]

 This statue of Saint John of Nepomuk is located at a building named Ehemschiedhaus.
 The buildings is dating back to 13th century, the sculpture was created in the first half of 18th century.
 Love the levitating angel above his head.